Neil Finn: 1997–2006: Solo work

-Following the breakup of Crowded House, Finn embarked on a solo career.
+Following the break-up of Crowded House, Finn embarked on a solo career.
 The album Afterglow was released in 1999, which contained previously unreleased Crowded House recordings.
 Finn appeared as part of the BBC Four's Songwriters' Circle series in 1999, and explained that "Don't Dream It's Over" and "Better Be Home Soon" were both written quickly, with all of the elements of each song—such as lyrics and verses—emerging at the same time.
 Finn also sang the opening lines of The Verve song "The Drugs Don't Work" to the opening chords of the latter song.
 Finn penned a theme song for the All Blacks' participation in the 1999 Rugby World Cup, "Can You Hear Us?", that made it to the top of the New Zealand charts in October.

 Finn has recorded four solo albums, Try Whistling This (1998), One Nil (2001), Dizzy Heights (2014), and Out of Silence (2017).
-One Nil was released in the US and Canada in a remixed version with two new tracks, one track deleted and reordering, and was renamed One All (2002).
+One Nil was released in the US and Canada in a remixed version with two new tracks, one track deleted and reordered, and was renamed One All (2002).
 Neil and Tim Finn also collaborated on a Finn Brothers album, Finn, that was released in 1995.

 In 2001, Finn released a live album/DVD (7 Worlds Collide) consisting of songs recorded at St James Theatre in Auckland with several other artists.
 Finn was also heavily involved in creating the 2001 soundtrack for the motion picture Rain.
 Everyone Is Here, a second Finn Brothers album, was released in 2004.